IlyaFaer/energoton_py/README.md

     # order the plans by descendance of the amount
     # of tasks solved in the plan
     sort_by="value",
-    # return only plans with the maximum possible
+    # return only plans with the most tasks solved
-    # length
     only_best=True,
 )
 ```